OWASP/OdTM/docs/BASEMODEL.md

 Semantic interpretation means that a DFD can be represented as a sequence of facts (axioms) about its items.

-Here is an informal graphical representation of concepts (classes) and their properties (i.e. TBox) that are in charge of semantic interpretation:
+Here is an informal graphical representation of concepts (classes) and their properties (i.e. TBox) that are in charge of the semantic interpretation:

 ![structure 1](structure1.png)